rfo909/CFT/doc/Doc.md

 # Helper / local functions

-In many cases, one needs to create helper functions, which should not be visible as part of the script interface, as seen from other scripts.
+In many cases, we need to create helper functions, which should not be visible as part of the script interface, as seen from other scripts.
 This is done by defining the function as follows: